thiagomarqs/tf-simple-aws-infra/README.md

 # tf-simple-aws-infra
 Simple AWS infra to study Terraform

+Each module is a "mini project".